lumail/lumail/API.md

 The global `ARGS` table contains all arguments passed to the command-line, and can be used for your own purposes.

+For day to day usage some variables change the way that the client displays things, these are:

+* `message.headers`
+    * Alternate between showing some/all headers in message-mode.
+* `message.all_parts`
+    * Alternate between showing some/all `text/*` parts in message-mode.
+* `truncate.maildir`
+    * Alternate between showing the full/truncated Maildir path in maildir-mode.

 ### Directories